danhobaklab/photo-gallery/README.md

 ## Functions implemented
 - Transition between a grid view and a detailed photo view
-- Show/Hide options on the detailed photo view
+- Tap to show/hide options on the detailed photo view
 - Swipe horizontally to see the previous/next photo on the detailed photo view
 - Swipe down to dismiss the detailed photo view